playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 }
 ```

+Play’s [routing DSL](https://www.playframework.com/documentation/2.5.x/ScalaSirdRouter) (aka SIRD) shows how data can be extracted from the URL concisely and cleanly.
 SIRD is based around HTTP methods and a string interpolated extractor object – this means that when we type the string “/$id” and prefix it with “p”, then the path parameter id can be extracted and used in the block.
 Naturally, there are also operators to extract queries, regular expressions, and even add custom extractors.
 If you have a URL as follows:

 ```
 /posts/?sort=ascending&count=5